-The work at the San Matoe Creek Trestle has been completed.
-The train headed to the San Onofre Bluffs.
+I saw that the work at the San Mateo Creek Trestle had been completed and we continued on to the San Onofre Bluffs.

-The views towards the surf along the San Onofre Bluffs.
+The views towards the surf along the bluffs.

-Military building for practice on Camp Pendleton.
+Military building for practice at Camp Pendleton.
 Soon we were approaching Stuart Mesa.

-Pacific Sun Rail and Coaster Trains wait for their service times.
+Pacific Sun Rail and Coaster trains await their service times.

 More scenes from Stuart Mesa.